 Is Beaster Day: Here Comes Peter Cottonhell a Hit or Flop?
 Official Box Office Record & Profit Analysis

-Marking its arrival in 2014, Beaster Day: Here Comes Peter Cottonhell positioned itself as a Comedy / Horror film aiming for mass appeal.
-The production path for this project involved significant capital, with a reported budget of approximately $150,000.00.
+Beaster Day: Here Comes Peter Cottonhell, released in 2014, entered the cinematic marketplace as a Comedy / Horror film.
+The production path for this project involved significant capital, with a reported budget of approximately $150.0K.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

-The box office journey for Beaster Day: Here Comes Peter Cottonhell has culminated in a worldwide gross of approximately $90,000.00.
+The box office journey for Beaster Day: Here Comes Peter Cottonhell has culminated in a worldwide gross of approximately $90.0K.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of -40%.
-The underwhelming numbers suggest a disconnect with the intended audience, limiting the film's potential for a long theatrical life.
+Despite the hype, the ticket sales faced headwinds, resulting in a total that fell short of the necessary threshold for theatrical profitability.

 In the context of other Comedy releases, the performance of Beaster Day: Here Comes Peter Cottonhell will likely influence how studios approach similar projects in the future.
 Whether through its innovative visual style or its narrative choices, the film's financial footprint remains a key piece of the 2014 box office narrative.